OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/qa/normality.md

 ---
 title: normality
-description: This page provides information on normality tests, including usage, parameters, and examples.
+description: "This page provides information on normality tests, including usage, parameters," and examples.
 It includes different statistical tests such as Kurtosis, Skewness, Jarque-Bera, Shapiro-Wilk, and Kolmogorov-Smirnov.
 keywords: